 Alice Neel

 The ultimate Alice Neel collection takes readers on an expansive journey through the iconic painter's work and life.
 With a practice spanning from the 1920s to the 1980s, Neel is widely regarded as one of the foremost American figurative painters of the twentieth century.

-Known for her portraits of family, friends, writers, poets, artists, students, singers, salesmen, activists, and more, Alice Neel created forthright, intimate, and, at times, humorous paintings that quietly engage with political and social issues.
+Alice Neel, Uptown shows that Alice Neel, known for her portraits of family, friends, writers, poets, artists, students, singers, salesmen, activists, and more, created forthright, intimate, and, at times, humorous paintings that quietly engage with political and social issues.

+Alice Neel